-Curtido is a fermented sauerkraut-esque condiment from El Salvador.
-It is traditionally served with papusas, but it is delicious on everything from tacos, to barbecued hotdogs.
+Curtido is a fermented sauerkraut-like condiment from El Salvador.
+It is traditionally served with pupusas, but it is delicious on everything from tacos to hot dogs.

 - Prep Time: 15 minutes

 - Total Time: 15 minutes

 - Grate or finely chop the cabbage, onion, and carrots.
 Toss the grated vegetables in a large bowl with the oregano, hot pepper, and salt.

 - Pack the mixture into two quart-sized jars (or one 2-quart jar) for fermentation leaving at least 1 inch of headroom (for bubbling.)
 Use a spoon to really press the vegetables into the jars so that there are no air bubbles.